WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### ignoreViews( viewNames )
-Use this API to provide a list of view names to be ignored.
 <details>
-<summary>more...</summary>
+<summary>Use this API to provide a list of view names to be ignored.</summary>

 Parameters:
 -  viewNames is a list (an Array) of names of the views to be ignored.